Does Sending Email Using BCC Make It HIPAA Compliant?

 Does a doctor’s newsletter fall under HIPAA?

-This depends very much on the content of the newsletter.
-Does the content imply information about the recipients that should be kept confidential?
-That question needs to be answered on a case by case basis.
+First, it’s worth taking a minute to understand if the newsletter even needs to be HIPAA-compliant.
+The answer depends on the content of the newsletter.
+Does it imply confidential information about the recipients?
+That question needs to be answered on a case-by-case basis.
 Here are some things to consider:

 - Would knowledge that a specific person is associated with this doctor or practice be considered confidential and protected by HIPAA?
-For example, if the doctor is a specialist and is sending out a newsletter on some facet of how he can help his existing patients, that may imply that the recipients have certain medical conditions that should perhaps be kept confidential.
+For example, suppose the doctor is a specialist and sends out a newsletter to his existing patients.
+In that case, sending an email may imply that the recipients have certain medical conditions that should be kept confidential.

-- Does the information in the newsletter itself imply that the recipients have certain medical issues or fall into certain groups?
-Should such associations be protected by HIPAA?
+- Does the information in the newsletter itself imply that the recipients have specific medical issues or fall into certain groups?
+Should HIPAA protect such associations?

 Here is a brief guide to determining if something is ePHI or not.

-Why doesn’t use of BCC protect the identity of the recipients?
+Why doesn’t the use of BCC protect the identity of the recipients?

-It is true that if you have an email in your INBOX that was sent to you and possibly others via BCC (Blind Carbon Copy), it is (usually) not possible for you to determine who else may have received the same message and thus their identities are (usually .. this is not the case in some scenarios) protected from you.
-I.e. each recipient cannot know who the other recipients are — that is the definition of how BCC is supposed to work.
+It is true that if an email was sent to you and possibly others via BCC, it is (usually) not possible for you to determine who else may have received the same message.
+Thus their identities are usually (but not always) protected from you.
+BCC prevents the email recipient from knowing the identities of the other recipients.

-However, besides the fact that BCC does not always work that way, HIPAA is not only interested in the fact that one recipient cannot identify the other recipients.
-HIPAA also requires that the message as it is transmitted across the Internet does not divulge protected health information (ePHI) to anyone who may be eavesdropping.
+However, HIPAA is not only interested in the fact that one recipient cannot identify the other recipients.
+HIPAA also requires that the message as it is transmitted across the internet does not divulge protected health information to anyone who may be eavesdropping.

-The short answer — the BCC addresses, while not visible to the individual recipients, are visible to people eavesdropping on the message during transmission and thus must be considered in determining if the message as a whole is ePHI.
-Thus, BCC does not hide the recipient information in a way complete enough to be considered sufficient for HIPAA.
+While not visible to the individual recipients, the BCC addresses are visible to people eavesdropping on the message during transmission.
+Therefore, BCC is not secure enough to hide the recipients’ information in a way that is sufficient for HIPAA compliance.

 There is a case where BCC is good enough.
-This is when the transmission of your message over SMTP from your outbound email server to all of your recipients’ email servers is automatically sent using SMTP TLS encryption.
-This protects the email message content and all of the envelope addresses while being transmitted from server to server.
-This is one way to meet HIPAA.
+If the transmission of the message from the outbound email server to all of the recipients’ email servers is automatically sent using SMTP TLS encryption.
+This protects the email message content and all envelope addresses while transmitting from server to server.
+This is one way to meet HIPAA’s transmissions security requirements.

-Assuming that your email provider supports TLS encryption of email messages that you send, it is possible to determine if individual recipients of yours also support TLS and thus if the pathway between you and them will be automatically secured (although there are limits to this).
-See How to Tell Who Supports TLS for Email Transmission and this TLS checker tool.
+Assuming that the email provider supports TLS encryption of outbound email messages, it is possible to determine if individual recipients also support TLS and thus if the pathway between them will be automatically secured (although there are limits to this).
+See How to Tell Who Supports TLS for Email Transmission and use this TLS checker tool.

-However, many people do not use email providers who support TLS encryption.
-And, if you are sending an email messages to a group of clients who have provided their own email addresses, it is likely that a significant number of them are using email services that do not support TLS and thus the message sent to them may not be HIPAA compliant.
+Most people use email providers who support TLS encryption, but it’s impossible to guarantee.
+If email messages are sent to a diverse group of people, some possibly use email services that do not support TLS.
+Thus the message sent to them may not be HIPAA-compliant.

 Yes, here are some:

-- Use an email service that ensures that the recipients will only receive encrypted copies of the messages.
-One such service is SecureLine, which allows you to send secure email messages to anyone on the Internet, no matter what email address or provider they use.
+- Use an email service that ensures the recipients will receive only encrypted copies of the messages.
+One such service is SecureLine, which allows you to send secure email messages to anyone on the internet, no matter their email address or provider.
 SecureLine encrypts the content of the messages and ensures that only the intended recipient(s) can access it.
-It also splits up any BCC list into a series of individual messages, so that each message goes in a separate envelope to every recipient and uses the best choice of security for each.
+It also splits up any BCC list into a series of individual messages.
+Each message goes in a separate envelope to every recipient and uses the best security choice for each.

-- Provide your recipients with addresses on an email provider that supports TLS (perhaps even the same provider that you use).
-If you can be sure that you and the recipients all use TLS (and SSL when checking your email), then you can be sure that all email communications between yourselves will automatically be HIPAA compliant, in terms of transmission security.
+- Provide your recipients with addresses on an email service that supports TLS (perhaps even the same provider you use).
+If you know that everyone uses TLS (and SSL when checking email), then you can ensure that every email is HIPAA-compliant.

-For more information on the HIPAA requirements with regards to email, please see: What HIPAA Says about Email Security and How the HIPAA Omnibus Rule affects Email, Web, FAX, and Skype.
+For more information on the HIPAA requirements regarding email, please see: What HIPAA Says about Email Security and How the HIPAA Omnibus Rule affects Email, Web, FAX, and Skype.

 - HIPAA Compliant Email – You Decide Which Messages Need Encryption